 Set Yourself Up for Success

-There are a few obvious things you should do if you’re trying to make long-distance work:
+Here are a few undeniable tips you should consider when you’re trying to make long-distance work:

-But while those are useful tools to have, they’re not the make-or-break element of your relationship: just like dating IRL, you need to dedicate some time and energy to learning about your partner and what they like.
-The next time you’re on the phone with your honey, open up a laptop and go through the love languages profile for couples.
+While those are useful tools to have, they’re not the make-or-break element of your relationship: just like dating IRL, you need to dedicate some time and energy to learning about your partner and what they like.
+The next time you’re on the phone with your sweetie, open up a laptop and go through the love languages profile for couples.
 Once you know what matters to both of you, it’s easier to plan things that make everybody happy.

 Plan Your Time Together

 When you’re dating someone face-to-face, you don’t just show up at the movie theatre and hope to run into them there.
-But that’s pretty much what you’re doing if you call your long-distance love and expect them to have time available at a moment’s notice.
+But that’s pretty much what you’re doing if you call your long-distance partner and expect them to be available at a moment’s notice.

-It’s great to maintain contact through impromptu calls and habitual contact like “I love you” wake-up texts and quick conversations about your day, but you need to mix it up sometimes.
-Once a week, use one of those impromptu calls to plan time to focus on each other and do something planned—you know, like a date.
+It’s great to maintain contact through impromptu calls, habitual “I love you” wake-up texts and quick conversations about your day, but you need to mix it up sometimes.
+We’re talking about intentionality here.
+We suggest using your impromptu calls to make time to focus on each other and do something planned once a week—you know, like a date.

 Yeah, that’s right: a date.